-I’ve written my own inspirational romance series, as well as a writing guide designed to equip you with the tools you need so that you can get right back to writing.
+I’ve written my own inspirational romance series, as well as a writing guide designed to equip you with the tools you need so that you can get right back to writing and respecting your reader.

-If you’re a writer looking to become published, I’ve also written about how to make connections in this industry and why you might want to try yWriter software.
+If you’re a writer looking to become published, I’ve also written about how to make connections in this industry, why you might want to try yWriter software, and the secret to writing an authentic love story.
 For motivated writing sessions, check out these three tricks.
 Don’t forget to tackle internal transitions while you’re at it.
 And never ever let the artist die.

 If you’re a blogger, there’s something you should know about irrelevant content.